-Our sample size calculator is the perfect tool to let you find the perfect sample size for your surveys – without needing to getting bogged down by maths!
+Our sample size calculator is the perfect tool to let you find the optimal sample size for your surveys – without needing to get bogged down by maths!

 Here are the best practices around sample sizes and a free sample size calculator for you to use.